antonytrupe/rfw/README.md

 magical portals that let you fast travel but age you based on normal travel speed

 ## TODO LIST
-2. sliding around others
-3. pathing
+1. pathing/patrol
-4. fight/flight/assist/social/factions
+2. fight/flight/assist/social/factions
-5. healing/long/short rest
+3. healing/long/short rest
-6. running away
+4. running away
-7. character age
+5. character age
-8. teleport
+6. teleport
-9. touch controls
+7. touch controls
-10. random stats when spawning
+8.  random stats when spawning
-11. no moving while incapacitated/dying/dead
+9.  no moving while incapacitated/dying/dead
-12. strafing
+10. strafing
-13. package as exe/etc with electron
+11. package as exe/etc with electron
-14. add steam support
+12. add steam support
-15. admin tool to interact with world
+13. admin tool to interact with world
-16. stay centered on selected characters
+14. stay centered on selected characters
-17. rightclick move the screen
+15. rightclick move the screen
-18. change selected character stats
+16. change selected character stats
-19. chat
+17. chat
-20. randomly spawn new characters
+18. randomly spawn new characters
-21. randomly move characters
+19. randomly move characters
-22. character health ui
+20. character health ui

 ## DONE
-make manual input override move action keep a list of only characters that need processed by the server(lots of still characters shouldnt increase tick time) change the position calculation with respect to turning
+sliding around more then one object make manual input override move action keep a list of only characters that need processed by the server(lots of still characters shouldnt increase tick time) change the position calculation with respect to turning